Working Remotely

 Update and Secure Your Personal Computer

 The ideal option for UT Southwestern employees, faculty, and students who need to work off campus is with a UTSW-issued laptop.
-If you do not have a UTSW laptop, you may either request equipment or choose to use your own computer.
-To use your personal computer, just complete this form and follow the steps below to update and secure your personal computer:
+If you do not have a UTSW laptop, you may request equipment from the Service Desk or choose to use your own computer.
+To use your personal computer, follow the steps below to update and secure your personal computer:

 For PC Users